leikind/cryppo_ex/README.md

 * Command line interface like for Cryppo.js
 * proper readme
-* Maybe: implement Cryppo.encrypt/2 which would also generate the key like in the typescript port
+* load a PEM as a raw key
+* compatibility tests
 * Maybe: some other AES cipher